When it comes to buying kitchen appliances, the question often comes down to this: what's the difference between a food processor and a blender?

 While it will seem expensive upfront, the majority of food processors and blenders come with long warranties.

-For how often you'll use them, you'll absolutely get your money's worth because of the length of time they last.
+For how often you use them, you'll get your money's worth because of the length of time they last.

-You can also buy them through a payment plan (that's how I bought my Vitamix, which I've had for the past 8 years).
+You can also buy them through a payment plan (that's how I bought my Vitamix, which I've had for more than a decade).

 If you can't find a payment plan, another option is to look at second-hand shops, buy a refurbished appliance, ask for your birthday/holiday, etc.

-My Cuisinart food processor was a hand-me-down from my mother that I've had for the past 8 or 9 years).
+My Cuisinart food processor was a hand-me-down from my mom that I've had for the past 8 or 9 years).

 Whichever appliance you decide to go with, you'll see what a huge difference they make by minimizing your time in the kitchen, streamlining the process, and creating variety so you don't get sick of eating the same thing over and over again.